vohuynh19/ucore-website/src/infra/https/readme.md

 2. Add new react query key in `/react-query`
 3. Add response's entity in `/entities`
 4. Define api method in `/services`
+5. Please do not forget to export module in each `index.ts`